Blossom (American TV series): Critical reception

-Zurawik also lauded the show for its humor and its inclusion of more serious issues, writing,"‘Blossom' does regularly deal with serious topics: Blossom's first period, using condoms, Blossom possibly running away...But some of the plots are as simple as Blossom and Six camping out overnight to get tickets to a C + C Music Factory concert, then meeting the group members and getting to dance with them — a nice half-hour of teen fantasy that ends on some high-energy, feel-good dancing.
-And let's not forget those ‘fave' outfits Blossom creates or Blossom's own thoughts on what the show is all about."By 1994, Variety said Blossom was "one of the more sharply written sitcoms of the past five years."
+Zurawik also lauded the show for its humor and its inclusion of more serious issues, writing,"Blossom does regularly deal with serious topics: Blossom's first period, using condoms, Blossom possibly running away...But some of the plots are as simple as Blossom and Six camping out overnight to get tickets to a C+C Music Factory concert, then meeting the group members and getting to dance with them — a nice half-hour of teen fantasy that ends on some high-energy, feel-good dancing.
+And let's not forget those 'fave' outfits Blossom creates or Blossom's own thoughts on what the show is all about."By 1994, Variety said Blossom was "one of the more sharply written sitcoms of the past five years."

 Awards

-In 1993, Blossom received an Emmy Award nomination for Ouststanding Individual Achievement in Lighting Direction for a comedy series, and was nominated for a Humanitas Prize for the episode "The Date."
+In 1993, Blossom received an Emmy Award nomination for Ouststanding Individual Achievement in Lighting Direction for a comedy series, and was nominated for a Humanitas Prize for the episode "The Date", written and directed by season 5 executive producer Allan Katz.
 Bialik, Lawrence, and von Oÿ were all nominated for multiple Young Star Awards, with both Lawrence and von Oÿ winning in 1993 for Outstanding Young Comedian in a Television Series and Best Young Actress Co-starring in a Television Series, respectively.